Specialty License Plate for Pilot Mountain

 To support the project, you can mail in the form and payment or send in the form and payment electronically.

-To submit the form and payment electronically: Visit http://bit.ly/2XBwtRn, print, fill out, scan and email the form to email@example.com.
-Then, pay $31 (the extra $1 is to help cover the transaction fee) on the Friends of Sauratown Mountains website, by clicking the “Donate” button at https://sauratownfriends.org
+To submit the form and payment electronically: Visit the Friends of Sauratown Mountains website at https://sauratownfriends.org, scroll to the license plate story near the bottom, print, fill out, scan and email the form to email@example.com.
+Then, pay $31 (the extra $1 is to help cover the transaction fee) on the Friends of Sauratown Mountains website, by clicking the “Donate” button.

 Paper forms may also be obtained from the Pilot Mountain State Park Visitor Center, Anderson Law Offices, the Head Shoppe in Pilot Mountain, the Armfield Civic Center and Pilot Mountain Town Hall.